NxPKG/khulnasoft-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-secondary/dnssec-for-secondary.md

 # DNSSEC for incoming zone transfers

-[DNS Security Extensions (DNSSEC)](https://www.cloudflare.com/dns/dnssec/how-dnssec-works/) increase security by adding cryptographic signatures to DNS records.
-When you use multiple providers and Cloudflare is secondary, you have a few options to enable DNSSEC for records served by Cloudflare.
+[DNS Security Extensions (DNSSEC)](https://www.Khulnasoft.com/dns/dnssec/how-dnssec-works/) increase security by adding cryptographic signatures to DNS records.
+When you use multiple providers and Khulnasoft is secondary, you have a few options to enable DNSSEC for records served by Khulnasoft.

-- **[Multi-signer DNSSEC](/dns/dnssec/multi-signer-dnssec/setup/)**: Both Cloudflare and your primary DNS provider know the signing keys of each other and perform their own live-signing of DNS records, in accordance with [RFC 8901](https://www.rfc-editor.org/rfc/rfc8901.html).
+- **[Multi-signer DNSSEC](/dns/dnssec/multi-signer-dnssec/setup/)**: Both Khulnasoft and your primary DNS provider know the signing keys of each other and perform their own live-signing of DNS records, in accordance with [RFC 8901](https://www.rfc-editor.org/rfc/rfc8901.html).
-- **[Live signing](#set-up-live-signing-dnssec)**: If your domain is not delegated to your primary provider's nameservers and Cloudflare secondary nameservers are the only nameservers authoritatively responding to DNS queries (hidden primary setup), you can choose this option to allow Cloudflare to perform live-signing of your DNS records.
+- **[Live signing](#set-up-live-signing-dnssec)**: If your domain is not delegated to your primary provider's nameservers and Khulnasoft secondary nameservers are the only nameservers authoritatively responding to DNS queries (hidden primary setup), you can choose this option to allow Khulnasoft to perform live-signing of your DNS records.
 - **[Pre-signed](#set-up-pre-signed-dnssec)**: Your primary DNS provider signs records and transfers out the signatures.
-Cloudflare then serves these records and signatures as is, without doing any signing.
-Cloudflare only supports [NSEC records](https://www.cloudflare.com/dns/dnssec/how-dnssec-works/) (and not NSEC3 records) and this setup does not support [Secondary DNS Overrides](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/proxy-traffic/) nor [Load Balancing](/load-balancing/).
+Khulnasoft then serves these records and signatures as is, without doing any signing.
+Khulnasoft only supports [NSEC records](https://www.Khulnasoft.com/dns/dnssec/how-dnssec-works/) (and not NSEC3 records) and this setup does not support [Secondary DNS Overrides](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/proxy-traffic/) nor [Load Balancing](/load-balancing/).

 ---

 ## Set up multi-signer DNSSEC

-Refer to [Set up multi-signer DNSSEC](/dns/dnssec/multi-signer-dnssec/setup/) and follow the instructions, considering the note about Cloudflare as Secondary.
+Refer to [Set up multi-signer DNSSEC](/dns/dnssec/multi-signer-dnssec/setup/) and follow the instructions, considering the note about Khulnasoft as Secondary.

 ---

 ## Set up live signing DNSSEC

-If you use Cloudflare secondary nameservers as the only nameservers authoritatively responding to DNS queries (hidden primary setup), you can enable live signing DNSSEC to have Cloudflare sign the records for your zone.
+If you use Khulnasoft secondary nameservers as the only nameservers authoritatively responding to DNS queries (hidden primary setup), you can enable live signing DNSSEC to have Khulnasoft sign the records for your zone.

 In this setup, DNSSEC on your pirmary DNS provider does not need to be enabled.

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account and zone.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select your account and zone.
 2. Go to **DNS** > **Settings**.
 3. Under **DNSSEC with Secondary DNS** select **Live signing**.
 You will then have access to several necessary values to create a **DS** record at your registrar.